 When the batteries are getting low, a poor signal between transmitter and receiver will result and control of the engine will become erratic.
-The receiver batteries are housed in the rear bunker, under the dummy coal load as described earlier.
+Refer to the instructions supplied with the radio control equipment

 WATER TOP UP SYSTEM

 A water top up system is fitted to this model.
 This enables the water level in the boiler to be monitored and topped up to keep the engine in steam for long periods.
 Once the locomotive is in operation as detailed in the previous sections, water can be added to the boiler at any time during the run as follows.